 The new process delivers the learning to unlock the value of the new products throughout the launch process with the ultimate goal of creating a meaningful impact on sales.
 In this approach, teams are required to collect data (learning) and connect the dots across marketing campaigns, sales tactics, onboarding, CRM, etc. These experiments are the multiple shots that lead to a repeatable and sustainable growth process.

-New product development and launch must have clearly defined goals
+New product development and launch requires clearly defined goals

 A strategy is an explicit set of choices, which when chosen guides the stated assumptions and experiments.
 A simple example of a goal and potential strategies are: